nirma100/Credit-Card-Fraud-Detection-Project-Exploring-Machine-Learning-Methods/README.md

 - Special thanks to Kaggle for providing the dataset used in this project.
 - Inspiration for this project came from the article of S. Tharun Sainatha Reddy, P. Sriramya, which provided insights into credit card fraud detection methods.
+- Special thanks to **Dima Alberg** for his guidance, encouragement, and dedication to teaching important subjects and pushing us to learn and improve.

 Feel free to update this README file with additional information specific to your project as needed.